Qingyun Ma: Early life and education

 Born in Xi'an, Shaanxi province, Ma received a bachelor's degree in Civil Engineering in Architecture from Tsinghua University in Beijing.
-He studied architecture at the Graduate School of Fine Art at the University of Pennsylvania.
+Later on, he pursued architecture at the Graduate School of Fine Art at the University of Pennsylvania.

 Career

 Practise

 In New York, he worked for several years at the firm Kohn Pedersen Fox.
 Also he became close to Rem Koolhaas on the first Harvard Project on the City, which he organized resulting in the book The Great Leap Forward.

 In 1996, Ma founded MADA s.p.a.m.
-The architectural firm has to date built over 1,204,000 square meters.
+The architectural firm built over 1,204,000 square meters to date.
 In 2000, MADA s.p.a.m. formally established itself in Beijing, moving to Shanghai the following year.
 Included amongst MADA s.p.a.m's works are Qingpu Community Island in Shanghai, the Centennial TV and Radio Center in Xi'an, and Tianyi Square in Ningbo.